risingwavelabs/risingwave-docs/docs/Introduction.md

 * Collect and transform data from streams.
 * Create materialized views for the data that need to be incrementally aggregated.
 * Query for data in RisingWave, including persisted data and data you add or import to RisingWave.
+* Output data to external streams for storage or additional processing.

 ## How does RisingWave work?

 - See [Get started](Get-Started.md) to learn about how to get started with RisingWave.
 - For the architecture of RisingWave, see [Architecture](Architecture.md).
-- To learn about the supported stream sources and how to connect to the sources, see [CREATE SOURCE](/sql/commands/create-source.md).
+- To learn about the supported stream sources/sinks and how to connect to the sources/sinks, see [CREATE SOURCE](/sql/commands/create-source.md) and [CREATE SINK](/sql/commands/sql-create-sink.md).
 - For the supported SQL data types, operators, and commands, please navigate to SQL reference.